-Choosing the right Golf Equipment
+Choosing the Right Golf Equipment

 When you are not playing very well it is very easy to blame your golf equipment.
 However, despite the millions being spent each year developing better equipment, new gear did not appreciably improve scores until very recently.
 From the combination of better equipment, better-trained athletes, and better-maintained courses (thus, faster greens), you